endurantgames/cosmiclegends/src/classes/monarch.md

 You feel a special attachment to your homeland, whether it be a physical location or a metaphorical concept such as "the Seas".

-If a Crisis threatens your domain, add 3 when you form or contribute to the Teamwork Pool.
+If a Crisis threatens your domain, add 3 when you roll to form the Teamwork Pool.

 ## Power Words